Music Coll 2019, our 7th visit to Coll will take place from

-Please contact the Aristic Director if you have any enquiries about the event.
+Please contact the Aristic Director if you have any inquiries about the event.

 We are also very happy for a limited number of audience members to listen to some of the ‘Master Classes’ during the week from Monday 1st July to Thursday 4th July.
 Please contact the Artistic Director direct to arrange.